kor01/RoboND_pick_n_place/writeup.md

  * DH Frames are the frames selected for each link

- * from DH-Frames we can derive DH-parameter table, which is a compact way to represent serial link structure and perform forward kinematics
+ * from DH-Frames we can derive DH-parameter table, which is a compact parameterization of serial link structure.

 * there are two set of rules.
-The basic rules define the basic requirement for a set of frames to be DH-frame.
-The advanced rules will favor the frame selection minimizing the number of non-zeros in DH-table.
+The **basic rules** define the basic requirement for a set of frames to be DH-frame.
+The **advanced rules** will favor the frame selection **minimizing the number of non-zeros** in DH-table.

 ### Basic Rules for Assigning DH Frames